 Bejan and Erera show that wealth inequality is a natural consequence of the physics of energy and movement in a heterogeneous population.
 Then, to quote: “Design change that facilitates global flow [money, energy] is adopted and persists.
 It survives.
 The evolution of money was a dramatic change for facilitating the flow of traded goods, a huge change relative to trading in nature.”
 In the same way, the Internet has led to increased flows of information, vastly increasing our access to information that we can integrate into our knowledge, multiplying our ability to harvest energy to increase our own wealth.

 With rapidly dropping prices, vast swaths of the global population are moving directly to smartphones, tapping the power of the Internet and increasing their personal access to wealth.
 Streaming movies and music, AI, cloud storage, Facebook, Instagram and Whatsapp among thousands of other services, are driving massive increases in information demand worldwide.
 The forward-looking energy demand for this sector is far beyond what simple efficiency gains are going to provide.
 Already, massive data centers are being sited adjacent to large hydroelectric dams to take advantage of their relatively cheap and dependable power.
-By some estimates, tens of thousands of data centers around the world, holding hundreds of millions of servers, are consuming around 10% of all the energy generated globally.
 As our global brain develops, we need to be planning for more energy growth, not less.

 I am making the argument that providing more energy to more people everywhere on the planet at ever lower cost is necessary to lift its people above subsistence to build wealth of their own.
 We have to recognize that the demand for inexpensive energy will grow as we do this and that is a good thing.
 No amount of “efficiency” or regressive attempts to restrict energy supplies will provide resources for the future.
 One thing is for sure – the more energy we have available to us, the faster we will evolve as a species, the wealthier we will all be and the more energy we will need.
 The flowing, evolving progress of the human race and life itself demands it.